anilhazar/java-course/README.md

 2. **Memory Game**: The "Memory Game" project is a Java-based memory card game.
 It allows players to test their memory by matching pairs of cards on a game board.

+3. **Thread Methods**: The "Thread Methods" project demonstrates Java's multithreading capabilities using both the 'extends Thread' and 'implements Runnable' methods.